-Located in the heart of Tam Coc, the Banana Tree Hostel offers dorm room beds in a resort setting – complete with a pool – for less than $10 USD per night.
+Located in the heart of Tam Coc, the Banana Tree Hostel offers dorm room beds in a resort setting – complete with a pool.
 Check the rates!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.